 This is not to imply that schools should accept every view about religion.
 Schools have a role to play in tackling extremism, including religious extremism.
-Savage (2013) has shown how education can help people to be less polarised in their thinking.
-It can make people less likely to see things as 'black or white', instead helping them to appreciate that there can be many sides to an argument.
+Savage (2013) has shown how education can move people from low to high integrative complexity.
+Integrative complexity is about how straightforwardly we understand issues.
+In everyday language, people with low integrative complexity see things as 'black or white' issues and this is more likely to be associated with violence.
+More generally, extremist ideologies avoid complexity.